 The Authority's exposure to credit risk in relation to deposits with banks and financial institutions cannot be assessed generally as the risk of any institution failing to make repayments will be specific to individual institutions.
-As a measure, the average cumulative default rates for the last 20 years relevant to the credit rating of the institutions invested with has been used.
-A risk of irrecoverability applies to all the Authority's deposits, but there was no evidence at 31 March 2013 that this was likely to crystallise.
+A risk of irrecoverability applies to all the Authority's deposits, but there was no evidence at 31 March 2014 that this was likely to crystallise.